C. J. Redwine

 C. J. Redwine is an American writer of science fiction and fantasy.
 She is the New York Times bestselling author of the Defiance Trilogy (also known as the Courier's Daughter Trilogy), the Ravenspire series, the Rise of the Vicious Princess duology, a nonfiction resource on query writing, and an Audible original titled The Disappearance of Emily Downs.

 Biography

 Redwine was born in California on January 8, 1974.
 She graduated from Turlock Christian School in 1992 and then attended Pepperdine University (in Malibu, California), where she received a degree in English literature and a teaching credential.
-She currently lives in Myrtle Beach, SC with her family.
+She currently lives in Myrtle Beach, South Carolina with her family.
 She also co-owns the-writers-sanctuary.com, where she hosts virtual and in-person writing workshops, retreats, and conferences.

 Career

 Redwine's debut novel, Defiance, was released in 2012, and tells a post-apocalyptic fantasy story for young adults.
 The second book in the Defiance Trilogy, Deception, was published in August 2013.
 A prequel novella to Redwine's Defiance and Deception called Outcast was published in July 2014.
 The final installment in the Defiance Trilogy, Deliverance, was published on August 26, 2014.